Micromania-Zing

-Micromania-Zing, formerly Micromania is the major video game retail company in France founded in 1983 by Albert Loridan.
-From 2005 to 2014, it tripled in size under the leadership of Pierre Cuilleret.
+Micromania-Zing, formerly Micromania is a major video game retail company in France founded in 1983 by Albert Loridan.
+From 2005–2014, it tripled its turnover under the leadership of Pierre Cuilleret.

+History

+In 1983, Micromania was founded by Albert Loridan as a mail order company, specializing in video games.

+In 1987, Micromania opened its first outlet in Printemps Haussmann in Paris.

+In 1989, Micromania opened its first store at the Forum des Halles in Paris.

+In 2005, L Capital acquired 51% of the capital of the French distributor.

-In 2008, it was purchased by GameStop for approximately US$700 million (€480 million) in cash.
+In 2008, it was purchased by GameStop for approximately US$700 million (€639 million) in cash.